logzio/logz-docs/_source/logzio_collections/_tracing-sources/jaeger_collector.md

 ###### Example

-If you were using Jaeger collector version 1.22, in your Kubernetes config file or your Docker script, wherever `jaegertracing/jaeger-collector:1.22` appears, replace it with `logzio/jaeger-logzio-collector`.
+If you were using Jaeger collector version 1.22, in your Kubernetes config file or your Docker script, wherever `jaegertracing/jaeger-collector:1.22` appears, replace it with the latest version of the Logz.io collector:  `logzio/jaeger-logzio-collector:latest`.

 ##### Configure the Logz.io Jaeger Collector image with the required parameters